alewain/llm-degrad/docs/guide.md

 - Target parameter group (attention, MLP, embeddings)
 - Range of degradation levels (min, max, steps)

-Each variant is a specific combination of degradation method and target parameter group.
+Each experiment variant is a specific combination of degradation method and target parameter group.
 The following 5 variants were used in this thesis:

 | Index | Name | Method | Target | Range | Steps |
 |-------|------|--------|--------|-------|-------|